jamalihuzaifa9/Robust-Decisiosn-Making-Via-Free-Energy-Minimization/README.md

     - Code to reconstruct the cost using trajectory data.
 - Belief Update Benchmark:
   - This folder contains the code files required to replicate the belief update benchmarking results.
+- MaxDiff Experiments:
+  - This folder contains the code files required to replicate the MaxDiff RL benchmarking results.
 - Assets
   - contains all the plots of the manuscript, the data from the experiments used to generate these plots, and the Robotarium movie.